martinbrader/upy-CYD01/README.md

 * "3" to turn on the led Green
 * "4" to turn on the led Blue

-The status request "0" will publish the currecnt state of the Led to topic cyd_topic/status
+The status request "0" will publish the current state of the Led to topic cyd_topic/status
 e.g. if the Led is RED it will return the value "2"

 ### CYD folder structure